 A common feature of a deployment wall is a countdown chain and this is one of my favorite ways to keep track of the days.
 There’s something so satisfying about ripping a paper link off the chain each day!
 Children of all ages can help cut and glue the links, even decorating them if they’d like to.
 You could even make a chain for each month, rather than one for the entire deployment if it helps the time from getting to overwhelming.

 Daddy (or mommy) doll

 A daddy (or mommy) doll is a wonderful deployment tool for children, but thanks to this tutorial, it’s also at the top of my list of deployment crafts for kids.
 It does require a bit more parental assistance than other deployment crafts, but it could also be one of the most meaningful.
-Very young children may not be able to assist in the sewing of the doll, but they could certainly help with stuffing the doll.
-Older children can be more involved in the project.
+Very young children may not be able to assist in the sewing of the doll, although you could have a look at the best sewing machine for kids to see if it might be worth investing in, if you’ve got a few projects planned for them; it’s always a useful skill for them to learn.
+They could certainly help with stuffing the doll either way.
+Older children can of course be more involved in the project.

 Kisses from daddy countdown jar

 A very tasty deployment countdown option is the kiss a day jar.
 Children could help decorate and fill the jar, possibly even before their parent deploys.
 It can go near the deployment wall and would be a great way to end the day.
 You could also fill the jar with marbles or other small treats if you didn’t want to do chocolate kisses.